buckeye1038/OSUCapstoneProject/README.md

 	-pass event object with attributes (only start and end times are required in the API) as a ‘resource’ -call events.insert()
 	-example: https://developers.google.com/google-apps/calendar/create-events

+##Running the Project
+###Building the Environment
+Install node.js.
+For Linux, the default package manager will have it.
+For os x, I use [homebrew](http://brew.sh/).
+For Windows, idk, I think there might be a .exe file you can download.
+From the project root, run `npm install` to install the node modules defined in package.json To run the unit tests, run `npm test`.
+Mocha is the testing framework